letsencrypt/cp-cps/CPS.md

 ### 6.4.1 Activation data generation and installation

 Activation data used to activate ISRG CA Private Keys is generated during a key ceremony.
-Activation data is then transferred to the person who will use it or place it will be stored.
+Activation data is then transferred to the person who will use it or the place it will be stored.

 ### 6.4.2 Activation data protection

-Activation data is protected from unauthorized disclosure via a combination of physical and logical means.
+Activation data is protected from unauthorized disclosure via both physical and logical means.

 ### 6.4.3 Other aspects of activation data